We Need Each Other (film)

 We Need Each Other (Swedish: Vi behöver varann) is a 1944 Swedish drama film directed by Hampe Faustman and starring Ludde Gentzel, Ingrid Borthen and Carl Ström with location shooting in Stadshagen, Djurgården and the city's Old Town.
 It was shot at the Centrumateljéerna Studios in Stockholm.
 The film's sets were designed by the art director P.A.
 Lundgren.
 It was produced to celebrate the hundredth year of the foundation of the Cooperative movement by the Rochdale Society of Equitable Pioneers in 1844.
+In addition to directing, Faustman also acts in this film.